danielfang001/buzz-llm/README.md

 # BUZZ: Beehive-structured Sparse KV Cache with Segmented Heavy Hitters for Efficient LLM Inference

 ## Abstract
-Large language models (LLMs) have become essential in natural language processing, powering a wide range of applications.
-However, these models often struggle with inference speed and computational efficiency, which can hinder real-time deployment and degrade user experience.
-The key-value (KV) cache mechanism has been introduced to alleviate computational overhead during the prefilling and decoding stages of transformer models.
-While previous approaches, such as H2O, aim to retain the most important token information, they still face challenges in preserving contextual understanding.
-In this paper, we introduce BUZZ, a new KV caching algorithm designed to leverage structured contextual information, minimize cache memory usage and enhance inference speed.
-BUZZ utilizes a beehive-structured sparse cache, implementing a sliding window to capture the most recent information, segmenting historical tokens into chunks, and dynamically selecting the most important tokens within local neighborhoods.
-We evaluate BUZZ on four real-world datasets—CNN/Daily Mail, XSUM, Wikitext, and 10-QA.
-Our results show that BUZZ (1) reduces cache memory usage in LLM inference by **2.5×** while maintaining above 99% accuracy in long-text summarization, and (2) surpasses state-of-the-art performance in multi-document question answering by **7.69%** under the same cache memory limit, where full cache methods encounter out-of-memory issues.
-Additionally, we validate that BUZZ operates with log(n) time complexity, achieving significant inference speedup.
+Large language models (LLMs) are essential in natural language processing but often struggle with inference speed and computational efficiency, limiting real-time deployment.
+The key-value (KV) cache mechanism reduces computational overhead in transformer models, but challenges in maintaining contextual understanding remain.

+In this paper, we propose **BUZZ**, a novel KV caching algorithm that leverages structured contextual information to minimize cache memory usage while enhancing inference speed.
+BUZZ employs a beehive-structured sparse cache, incorporating a sliding window to capture recent information and dynamically segmenting historical tokens into chunks to prioritize important tokens in local neighborhoods.

+We evaluate BUZZ on four real-world datasets: **CNN/Daily Mail**, **XSUM**, **Wikitext**, and **10-QA**.
+Our results demonstrate that BUZZ:

+1. Reduces cache memory usage by **2.5×** in LLM inference while maintaining over 99% accuracy in long-text summarization.
+2. Surpasses state-of-the-art performance in multi-document question answering by **7.69%** under the same memory limit, where full cache methods encounter out-of-memory issues.
+3. Demonstrates lower perplexity than state-of-the-art.

+For further details, please refer to the full paper on [arXiv](https://arxiv.org/pdf/2410.23079).

 ## Usage
 ### Dependencies